My Introduction at a Pathfinders Meeting

 This new group of women that I got to meet today are all P.O.N.F - Paralyzed, Overwhelmed, Fearful, and Needy.
 In fact, that's why we were all there, including the leader.

-I suggest that we call ourselves the PONF Pathfinder People.
+I suggested that we call ourselves the PONF Pathfinder People.
 (Try to say that 3 times fast!)

-When I saw the question in our workbook that we addressed as we introduced ourselves, "Do you feel overwhelmed, paralyzed, or needy?" (we added 'fearful' during the session), my answer was, "Yes!"
+When I saw the question in our workbook that we were to address as we introduced ourselves, "Do you feel overwhelmed, paralyzed, or needy?" (we added 'fearful' during the session), my answer was, "Yes!"
 There was no "or" about it.

 My life defines PONF... and during introductions was one of those times it showed its ugly head.